LordAmit/epub-highlighter/README.md

 # Epub Words Highlighter

-Epub Word Highlighter is fairly simple.
+Epub Words Highlighter highlights all the words from a provided list of words.
 Give it a epub file (test/test.epub) and a file (list) containing list of words, and it will make them ***bold and italic*** for you in all the chapters, all the paragraphs.

 Why?
 This will probably be useful for English Proficiency Test Participants, like GRE, IELTS and so on.